seemoo-lab/toothpicker/README.md

 the ``ReplayCrashFile.py`` script that can be used to verify crashes the in-process fuzzer has found.

+## New: Inplace Fuzzer (ToothFlipper)
+This is a very simple fuzzer that only flips bits and bytes in active connections.
+No coverage-guidance, no injection, but nice as a demo and stateful.
+Runs just with Python+Frida, no modules or installation required.
+Tested on iOS 13.5-14.3.
+See [inplace-fuzzer](inplace-fuzzer/).

 ## In-Process Fuzzer
-The In-Process Fuzzer works out-of-the-box on various iOS versions (13.3-13.6 tested), but [symbols need to be specified](harness/symbols.js).
+The In-Process Fuzzer works out-of-the-box on various iOS versions (13.3-13.7 tested), but [symbols need to be specified](harness/symbols.js).
 Other iOS versions require adaptions to function addresses.
 Additionally, it seems like FRIDA's stalker has some problems with the iPhone 8.
 On newer iPhones that support